vrun545/Demo-Web-Shop-Automation/README.md

 - **Logging**: Logging functionality has been added to provide detailed information during test execution for better debugging and analysis.

+- **Screenshots for Failed Test Cases**: Automatically captures and attaches screenshots in the extent report for failed test cases.

 ## Usage

 Certainly!
 Here's a paragraph you can add to your README file: